fusepoolP3/p3-transformer-configs/toscana-museums/README.md

-Transformer configuration for Museums dataset
+Transformer configuration for Tuscany Museums dataset
 ---------------------------------------------

 ## Input Data

-As input data we use a CSV file provided by the Toscana region, namely [musei.csv](musei.csv).
+As input data we use a CSV file provided by the Tuscany region, namely [musei.csv](musei.csv).
 > http://mappe.regione.toscana.it/db-webgis/musei/example_postgis.jsp?format=csv

->**An important notice** about this file is that it starts with two blank lines, which makes the file not compliant to CSV format [RFC 4180](https://datatracker.ietf.org/doc/rfc4180/).
-Currently I assume that we remove them manually, another possible workarounds:
->* Polish, fix and document [sed-transformer](https://github.com/fusepoolP3/p3-transformer-howto) that we can use to remove blank lines form files.

 This dataset aims at uncovering cultural locations in the region, mainly museums but also historical sights and monuments.
 Raw data has the following view (header and first line):